 🛍️ Receiving Stolen Property in Florida (Dealing in Stolen Property)

 In Florida, receiving stolen property—also known as dealing in stolen property—is a felony that carries extremely harsh penalties.
-Many people are shocked to learn that simply possessing property you didn’t know was stolen can result in arrest if police believe the circumstances look suspicious.
+Many people are shocked to learn that simply possessing property can lead to arrest when police believe the circumstances suggest knowledge—even when no actual knowledge exists.

 Broward and Miami-Dade law enforcement aggressively file these charges, especially in cases involving electronics, jewelry, tools, bicycles, and items sold through marketplaces like OfferUp or Facebook Marketplace.